dimension5/BeautifulDissolves/README.md

 ```csharp
 // Triggers dissolve using the DissolveSettings in the inspector
 public void TriggerDissolve()

 // Triggers dissolve using custom DissolveSettings object
 public void TriggerDissolve(DissolveSettings settings)

 // Triggers dissolve with custom parameters
 public void TriggerDissolve(bool atomic, bool disableAfterDissolve, AnimationCurve dissolveCurve, float dissolveStartPercent, float time, float speed)

 // Triggers a reverse dissolve using the DissolveSettings in the inspector
 public void TriggerReverseDissolve()
 ```

 ### DissolveHelper.cs
 This script allows you to easily change the dissolve shader properties during runtime.
-All dissolve properties are exposed through getters/setters, eg. ```SetDissolveMap(Material mat, Texture2D texture``` allows you to change the dissolve map in runtime.
+All dissolve properties are exposed through getters/setters, eg. ```SetDissolveMap(Material mat, Texture2D texture)``` allows you to change the dissolve map in runtime.

 ### DissolveGlowUpdate.cs
 Add this script to any object with a Dissolve material to easily add a Light that will respond to the DissolveGlow property of the material.
+The script's inspector allows you to create a Light source with a single-click that will update itself based on the current DissolveGlow properties (color, intensity).